At St Aelred’s Roman Catholic School we uphold and teach pupils about the British Values as directed under Ofsted guidance, September 2014:

 - Promoting respect for the law and the basis on which it is made e.g. through visitors such as PCSOs, Police, Local Councillors into school.

-- Helping children to understand that living under the rule of law protects individuals e.g. through our RE curriculum, through focus weeks, visitors.
+- Helping children to understand that living under the rule of law protects individuals e.g. through our RE curriculum, history themes such as 'Crime and Punishment';

 - Having a behaviour policy that is linked to restorative justice e.g. that is based in the Christian value of forgiveness.